Harrison Bader Preview, Player Props: Yankees vs. Red Sox

 Harrison Bader At The Plate

-- Bader is hitting .259 with 10 doubles, two triples, seven home runs and 11 walks.
+- Bader is batting .255 with 10 doubles, two triples, seven home runs and 11 walks.

-- Bader has picked up an RBI in 31.0% of his games this year, with two or more RBI in 16.9% of his games.
-He has also produced three or more runs in three contests.
+- Bader has driven in a run in 22 games this year (30.6%), including 12 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.